davecom/SwiftSimpleNeuralNetwork/README.md

 SwiftSimpleNeuralNetwork is Copyright 2016 David Kopec and licensed under the Apache License 2.0 (see LICENSE).
 As per the Apache license, contributions are also Apache licensed by default.
 And contributions are welcome!

-Datasets in the unit tests are provided curtosy of the UCI Machine Learning Repository which should be cited as:
+The wine and iris datasets in the unit tests are provided curtosy of the UCI Machine Learning Repository which should be cited as:
 > Lichman, M. (2013).
 UCI Machine Learning Repository [http://archive.ics.uci.edu/ml].
 Irvine, CA: University of California, School of Information and Computer Science.

+The MNIST dataset is from [LeCun, Cortes, and Burges](http://yann.lecun.com/exdb/mnist/).

 The overall neural network algorithm implemented throughout the project was derived primarily from Chapter 18 of Artificial Intelligence: A Modern Approach (Third Edition) by Stuart Russell and Peter Norvig.